jes/notes/clock-principles.md

  * Higher amplitude is better.
  * Depthing is important.
  * Alignment of the balance shaft and escape wheel shaft is important, in all axes.
+ * The relationship between period and amplitude can be affacted by the drive torque, beyond just the effect that torque has on amplitude.